Questions?

 Premarital Counseling

-Premarital Counseling follows either of the formats above, with the addition of PREPARE/ENRICH, an assessment and counseling tool for couples preparing for marriage.
+I am trained and certified in PREPARE/ENRICH, an assessment and counseling tool for couples preparing for marriage, and offer premarital counseling.
 Many counties in Georgia offer a discount on the marriage license for couples who have received premarital counseling/education.
 They generally require at least six counseling sessions for couples preparing for marriage.
 Check with your county about specific requirements.

 Consultation/Supervision